KodireLL/telegram-send-function/README.md

-# telegram-send-function
+## 🚀 telegram-send-function
-Simple function for sending to Telegram Bot on PHP
+* Simple function for sending to Telegram Bot on PHP with cURL
+* Classic Telegram Bot API